Pennsylvania Lottery: Mega Millions

 Mega Millions was originally known as The Big Game, which began in 1996.
 The current name was adopted in 2002.

 On October 13, 2009, an agreement was reached between the Mega Millions and Powerball groups.
 On January 31, 2010, Pennsylvania was among the lotteries that added the "other" game, in this case Mega Millions, on the cross-sell expansion date.
 Forty-six lotteries, including those of the District of Columbia and the U.S. Virgin Islands, currently offer both games.
+Prior to the expansion, bordering states including New Jersey, New York, and Ohio offered Mega Millions, with many Pennsylvania residents driving to those states whenever the jackpot was high.

 The current Mega Millions game requires players to choose 5 of 70 "white ball" numbers, and a gold-colored "Mega Ball" from a pool of 25 numbers.
 Plays remain $2 each, or $3 if the Megaplier is activated.
 Mega Millions is drawn Tuesday and Friday nights.

 The first Mega Millions drawing that included Pennsylvania (held on February 2, 2010) produced three winners of $250,000; two were in areas new to the game: one each in Connecticut and Pennsylvania.
 Neither ticket holder had activated the Megaplier, which would have won $1,000,000, as the Megaplier was 4.
 Eventually, a second-prize Mega Millions ticket with Megaplier activated was guaranteed to win $1,000,000, regardless of the multiplier drawn.

 Powerball

 Pennsylvania joined Powerball in 2002; it was MUSL's most-populous member until Florida joined in 2009.
+Prior to joining Powerball, Delaware and West Virginia were the closest states to offer Powerball, with many residents in the western portion of the state in particular driving to the Northern Panhandle of West Virginia to buy tickets in droves whenever the jackpot was high.

 The current Powerball game requires players to choose 5 of 69 "white ball" numbers, and a red-colored "Powerball" from a pool of 26 numbers.
 Plays are $2 each, or $3 if Power Play is activated.
 Powerball is drawn Monday, Wednesday, and Saturday nights.